Automate HIPAA compliance to protect Private Health Information (PHI)

 What does a HIPAA violation include?

-HIPAA violation violates actions such as failing to keep PHI private, inappropriately accessing PHI data, or sending PHI via insecure methods.
+HIPAA violation includes actions such as failing to keep PHI private, inappropriately accessing PHI data, or sending PHI via insecure methods.
 Individual health information violations can result in fines of up to $250,000 or imprisonment for up to ten years.

 How is HIPAA different from HITECH?